top of page

 IMG-20250529-WA0035.jpg

-Richmond Lock & Weir, London.
+The Lock House, Richmond Lock & Weir, London.
 Threshold, collaborative exhibition with Astronaut Kawada Architecture + Habitat at their design studios, May - July 2025, based on 2-year residency at Northcote Nature Reserve.

 Turners House front.jpg